mk-fg/pretty-yaml/README.rst

 Installation
 ------------

-It's a regular python module/package.
+It's a regular python module/package, published on PyPI (as pyaml_).

 Module uses PyYAML_ for processing of the actual YAML files and should pull it in as a dependency.